Seneca-BSA/bsa/docs/ses250/lab7.md

     > |1|||||
     > |2|||||

-1. Acquire a 100nF Capacitor (usually small and orange with marking 104 for 10 x 10^4 pF) then connector the two lead of the capacitor to the DMM.
+1. Acquire a 100nF Capacitor (usually small and orange with marking 104 for 10 x 10^4 pF) then connect the two leads of the capacitor to the DMM.

     > **Lab Question 2:** Record the capacitance.
 Remember, this is the capacitance with the cable.
     >
     > **Lab Question 3:** Subtract the cable capacitance from the value to get the capacitor capacitance.
 Record this into the table 1.

-1. Acquire a 10μF Capacitor (usually round cylindrical with marking 10μF) then connector the two lead of the capacitor to the DMM per the polarity of the capacitor.
-Red clip connected to the (+) lead and black clip connected to the (-) lead.
+1. Acquire a 10μF Capacitor (usually round cylindrical with marking 10μF) then connect the two leads of the capacitor to the DMM per the polarity of the capacitor.
+The red clip is connected to the (+) lead and the black clip is connected to the (-) lead.

     <div style="padding: 15px; border: 1px solid red; background-color: red; color: white;">
-    <p style="font-size: 18px"><strong>INCORRECT CONNECTION AS PER THE POLARIZATION OF THE CAPACITOR CAN BE CATASTROPHIC!</strong><p>
+    <p style="font-size: 18px"><strong>INCORRECT CONNECTION AGAINST THE POLARIZATION OF THE CAPACITOR CAN BE CATASTROPHIC!</strong><p>
     </div>

     > **Lab Question 4:** Record the capacitance by repeating step 2 with the 10μF Capacitor.